ALPHAINVESTO

 A chart tool showing trading volume at each price level over a period.
 Helps identify where institutional interest is concentrated.

 The percentage of trades that reach their take-profit before being stopped out.
-Alpha Investo's verified 2025 win rate is 94.2% across 312 signals.
-Win rate alone does not determine profitability — see our risk-reward ratio guide to understand why.
+Alpha Investo publishes a documented proof stack for all 2025 signals in our Telegram archive.
+Hit rate alone does not determine profitability — see our risk-reward ratio guide to understand why.

 Portfolio Heat